sarthakgunjal04/krushiRakshak/docs/Agrisense_Documentation.md

 ### **Expected Impact**

-What we hope AgriSense will do:
+What we hope KrushiRakshak will do:
 - Help farmers grow more crops by using data to make better decisions
 - Reduce crop losses by warning farmers about problems early
 - Help farmers earn more money by showing them the best time to sell